-Data retrieved from the HIPE system were grouped by the clinical specialty (e.g. ophthalmology, orthopaedics, vascular).
+Data retrieved from the HIPE system was grouped by the clinical specialty (for example ophthalmology, orthopaedics, vascular).
 These were compared with the PTR data and with the procedures identified from the review of international practice for which thresholds may be relevant.
 From this, a broad list of possible procedures for assessment was developed.
 As noted in Section 1.3, these procedures are being assessed on a phased basis to enable efficient use of EAG members' time.
 At the commencement of each new phase, the list of potential procedures relevant to that discipline are reviewed and refined by the advisory group members.
 Included in Phase I were: cataract surgery, tonsillectomy, adenoidectomy and grommet insertion, and varicose vein surgery.
-Phase II includes HTAs of: the surgical management of carpal tunnel syndrome, Dupuytren's contracture, ganglion cysts, and trigger finger/thumb; and a range of surgical and interventional procedures for treating adult chronic low back pain including spinal injections, radiofrequency lesioning, spinal surgery, and vertebroplasty and kyphoplasty for osteoporotic vertebral compression fractures; as well as spinal cord stimulation for chronic, intractable pain of neuropathic or ischaemic origin.
+Phase II included HTAs of: the surgical management of carpal tunnel syndrome, Dupuytren's contracture, ganglion cysts, and trigger finger/thumb; and a range of surgical and interventional procedures for treating adult chronic low back pain including spinal injections, radiofrequency lesioning, spinal surgery, and vertebroplasty and kyphoplasty for osteoporotic vertebral compression fractures; as well as spinal cord stimulation for chronic, intractable pain of neuropathic or ischaemic origin.
+Phase III included HTAs of hip and knee arthroplasty, and knee and shoulder arthroscopy.
+Phase IV includes HTAs regarding referral thresholds for patients with upper and lower GI symptoms suspicious for malignancy, and referral thresholds for those who may require cholecystectomy, groin hernia repair or haemorrhoidectomy.
 An ethical analysis was completed to support this work; ethical issues specific to each procedure are also discussed in the individual reports.